 In 2017 I was elected to Royal Society of Biology council, where I will serve until 2021.

-I was recently became Chair Elect for Publications at the Microbiology Society.
+I was recently became Chair of Publications Panel and Co-Chair of the Building Communities Committee at the Microbiology Society.

 I am a member of the Microbiology Society, the American Society of Microbiology, the Biochemical Society, The Royal Society of Biology, and British Herpetological Society.
 I sat on the Microbiology Society Council (2007-2016) and I was chair of the Microbiology Society Communications Committee (2012-2016).